Skip to Content

 This oversight can lead to feelings of anxiety, loss of confidence and in some cases discrimination in the workplace.

-This article explores, the challenges workers with hearing loss face and their negative impact, what we can do to support our colleagues, what accommodations management can implement to ensure an inclusive and safe environment, and how this can benefit both workers and employees.
+This article explores the challenges workers with hearing loss face and their negative impact, what we can do to support our colleagues, and what accommodations management can implement to ensure an inclusive and safe environment.

 That translates to 5 million people of working age in the UK, potentially working whilst dealing with some degree of hearing loss.
 The number of people with hearing loss is also expected to rise to a staggering 14.2 million people by 2035.